Actor. Filmmaker. Artist.

 For me the work begins with writing.

-Here are some artists, authors and musicians who have informed my thinking in numerous ways: (in no particular order)
+Here are some artists, authors, musicians and teachers who have informed my thinking in numerous ways: (in no particular order)

 Robert Altman, Christopher Guest, Spike Lee, Ridley Scott, Roger Corman, Wes Anderson, Sofia Coppola, Lana & Lilly Wachowski, George Lucas, Gene Roddenberry, Paul Thomas Anderson, Ingmar Bergman, Frederico Fellini, Coen Brothers, John Sales, Woody Allen, Jim Jarmusch, Darren Aronofsky, Steven Soderbergh, Albert Brooks, Tina Fey, Sarah Jones, Kevin Costner, Bill Murray, Jeff Bridges, Daniel Day Lewis, Ellen Burstyn, Katherine Hepburn, Sarah Jessica Parker, Phillip Seymour Hoffman, Denzel Washington, Viola Davis, Tom Hanks, Leonard Nimoy, Gary Oldman, Sidney Poitier, Gene Hackman, CCH Pounder, Robin Williams, Vincent Van Gogh, Henri Matisse, Salvador Dali, Marc Chagall, Cloyde Snook, Jackson Pollock, Lee Krasner, Ray Bradbury, Neil Gaiman, John Patrick Shanley, Aaron Sorkin, J.K.
 Rowling, Margaret Atwood, John Barth, William Somerset Maugham, Tom Hodgkinson, Carol Lloyd, Tom Waits, Dizzy Gillespie, REM, Thomas Newman, Yann Tiersen, Angelo Badalamenti, Danny Elfman, NOFX, Decedents, Ray Charles, John Coltrane, Neil Diamond, Bruce Springsteen, Billie Holiday, Meschiya Lake, Pink Floyd, Oingo Boingo, Ramones, Bad Religion, Bob Marley, Dixieland Jazz Band, Paul Simon, Louis Armstrong, Carolyn Harper, Anne Bogart, Tina Landau, Paul Newman, Al Mancini, Mark McPherson, Rinde Eckert, Della Davidson, Peter Lichtenfels, Peter Brook, Julie Taymor,